-Along with this lack of an end goal, we have here 13 misperceptions that can explain why people find science boring despite its importance.
+Along with this lack of an end goal, we have here 13 misperceptions that can explain why science is so bring despite its importance.

 1. There’s a lot of information